FinancedDart1863/PEW_Core/README.md

 Planned generic/misc tools:
 - Self filling/topping cargo container with item specification
-- Recruit station faction assignment manager
+- Recruit station faction assignment manager with faction locking

 This mod constitutes the foundation for all PEW public multiplayer server gameplay features and mechanics.